Rahulbaran/Notes/CSS/Sass.md

 }
 ```

-- **Sass** only parses selectors after _interpolation_ is resolved.
+- Sass only parses selectors after _interpolation_ is resolved.
 That's why we can generate any part of selector safely using _interpolation_ without worrying that it will not parse.
 - Since _interpolation_ returns unquoted string that's it is a bad idea to use it with numbers since it can't be used for any math operation.
 - For numbers we can use **unit arithmetic** instead of _interpolation_.
 For example, instead of writing `#{$width}px`, write `$width * 1px` or better yet, declare the `$width` variable in terms of `px` to begin with.
 That way if `$width` already has units, you’ll get a nice error message instead of compiling bogus CSS.

-- To preserve quote of a string in _interpolation_, we can use `meta.inspect()` function provided by .
+- To preserve quote of a string in _interpolation_, we can use `meta.inspect()` function provided.

 ```css
 /*-------------- SASS --------------*/